 Today, the party is not only focused on environmental issues and climate change, but a much broader spectrum of topics including education, social justice and consumer policies.

 In 2011, after the Fukushima nuclear disaster, voters in the traditionally conservative state of Baden-Württemberg gave the Greens a majority.
-63-year-old Winfried Kretschmann became the Green party's first-ever state premier, governing in a coalition with the conservative CDU.
+Sixty-three-year-old Winfried Kretschmann became the Green party's first-ever state premier, governing in a coalition with the conservative CDU.

 The immensely popular and staunchly conservative Kretschmann has since been re-elected — and in 2017 openly backed CDU leader Angela Merkel for a fourth term in office.

 The Greens' hopes of forming a governing coalition with the CDU and the liberal FDP after the 2017 general election were dashed when the latter declared irreconcilable differences.
 Thus, the Greens have kept their place in the opposition.